We will be making further announcements about our speakers for the 2018 VCT & EIS Investor Forum so watch this space!

 Gordon brings extensive experience working in the tax efficient investment sector.
 He started his career in the Enterprise Investment Scheme team at Close Brothers Investment where he was involved with a number of technology, pub and film EIS companies as well as VCTs and inheritance tax mitigating trading companies.
 He then joined Octopus distributing VCTs, IHT portfolios and EIS products.
 Subsequently, he helped to start up Stellar Asset Management and was involved with forestry, hotel, farming, EIS funds and their trading companies for IHT.
 He has also been involved with investment within the media sector since 2002, including numerous films for UK television.
 Gordon has the IMC and completed the first stage of the CFA.

-A specialist in start ups and early stage companies Charles has extensive experience in smaller company funding.
-He was a founding Director of Cresco Capital, an FCA authorised corporate advisory firm based in London.
-Cresco advises its corporate clients predominantly in relation to strategy and fund raising.
-Charles is also an advisory Board member for Seraphim Capital, a venture capital fund, and has previously been a Director of a listed venture debt fund.
+Charles has extensive experience in growth company operations and funding.
+Prior to founding CoInvestor he was a founder Director of Cresco Capital, a corporate finance firm which provides advice to its corporate clients predominantly in relation to strategy and fund raising.
+Charles is also an Advisory Board Member for Seraphim Capital, a venture capital fund, and has previously been a Director of a listed venture debt fund.

 As Technical Partner, Kieran leads the Deepbridge Capital investment management team.
 With a wealth of experience in financial services, including institutional fund management within the Lloyd’s of London insurance community, and HNW private client stockbroking at Popes Stockbrokers (now Brewin Dolphin), Kieran has an in-depth knowledge of the private capital markets, involving capital raising, investor relations and communication, and is responsible for the fund-raising activities at Deepbridge.
 Kieran has been a Fellow of the Chartered Institute of Securities and Investments since 2001.